pombase/website/frontend/src/docs/documentation/gene-page-basic-information.md

 7. The size of the mature gene product.
 For protein-coding genes, the length (number of amino acid residues) and molecular weight are shown.
-8. Links to genome browsers (PomBase JBrowse and the *S. pombe* browser at Ensembl Fungi), centred on the location of the gene
-9. Static graphic from the PomBase Genome Browser showing the region around the gene
+8. Interactive graphic from PomBase JBrowse, centred on the location of the gene.
+Drag to scroll left and right, double-click to zoom in, shift-double-click to zoom out, and click a feature to see details in a popup.
+The "Full-screen view" link in the corner opens the fully functional JBrowse in a new tab or window.
+Reloading a gene page restores the display to the default location and zoom level.

-10. Links to gene pages for nearby genes
+9. Links to gene pages for nearby genes